 A recent study published in the journal Proceedings of the National Academy of Sciences indicated that psychopaths can experience regret if their decisions negatively impact themselves.

 62 men with varying psychopathic measures were placed in gambling scenarios, encouraging them to engage in impulsive decision making.
 The males were then told that if they had not gambled certain amounts of money, they would have made a larger profit.
 This information elicited different degrees of regret, an emotion that many psychologists thought psychopaths were completely incapable of feeling.

 The results of this study indicate that there may be hope in finding a way to combat psychopathic tendencies.
-Potentially, researches predict they they can “devise a strategy to harness that experience and decrease recidivism among psychopathic criminals, who make up a disproportionate percentage of repeat offender.”
+Potentially, researchers predict they can “devise a strategy to harness that experience and decrease recidivism among psychopathic criminals, who make up a disproportionate percentage of the repeat offender.”